-These regions included the following: North East, North West, Yorkshire and the Humber, East Midlands, West Midlands, East of England, South West, South East, and London.
+These regions included the following: North East, North West, Yorkshire and the Humber, East Midlands, West Midlands, South West, South East, and London.
 Additionally, there were regions that also included Scotland, Wales, Ireland.
 As the FWWCP members and other volunteers began the sorting, however, these regions expanded to include more international groups from France, Germany, Italy, Canada, the United States, New Zealand, and South Africa.

 As the archive/collection began to take shape, Jess Pauszek and Steve Parks created a London-based research course that allowed Syracuse University students to help sort and catalogue the materials.
 These students also met with FWWCP/FED members to insure that the emerging database continued to reflect the values of the organization.
 To date, close to 5,500 publications (including chapbooks, magazines, meeting minutes, etc) have been sorted, creating a database of over 3,000 unique publications.
 An archive is also being created in the United States, based upon publications for which there were many additional copies.
 You can see more about this work on the FWWCP Collection development done by Jess Pauszek and Vincent Portillo at the TUC blog links here and below on the images.